programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ## R
 In their lesson [Basic Text Processing in R](https://programminghistorian.org/lessons/basic-text-processing-in-r)[^3], Taylor Arnold and Lauren Tilton provide an excellent summary of the knowledge of R required for this lesson.
 Only basic knowledge of R is assumed.
-Taryn Dewar's lesson ['R Basics with Tabular Data']( http://programminghistorian.org/lessons/r-basics-with-tabular-data)[^4] covers how to install R and become familliar with it.
+Taryn Dewar's lesson ['R Basics with Tabular Data']( http://programminghistorian.org/lessons/r-basics-with-tabular-data)[^4] covers how to install R and become familiar with it.

 ### Download R
 You can download R from the [Comprehensive R Archive Network](https://cran.r-project.org/).
 Click on the link that matches your computer's operating system.
 Select *base* to install R for the first time.
 Once downloaded, click on the file to run the installer.